tmspzz/Rome/README.md

 $ rome list --present
 ResearchKit
 ```

+Note: `list` completely ignores dSYMs.
+If a dSYM is missing the corresponding
+framework is still reported as present.

 ## Get Rome
 The Rome binary is attached as a zip to the [releases page](https://github.com/blender/Rome/releases) here on GitHub.